Aldo Ray: Return to Hollywood

-He later appeared in What Did You Do in the War, Daddy?, Dead Heat on a Merry-Go-Round, and Welcome to Hard Times.
+In 1966 Ray co-starred in What Did You Do in the War, Daddy?
+(1966), Kill a Dragon, shot in Hong Kong, and Dead Heat on a Merry-Go-Round (1966) as well as playing "Jake", a deaf mute, in an episode of The Virginian entitled "Jacob was a Plain Man".
 He also made several guest appearances on television.

-In 1966 Ray claimed, "I've been turning down a lot of TV and B movies.
+In the same year Ray claimed, "I've been turning down a lot of TV and B movies.
 I won't consider anything but important roles in important pictures."
 He said he was "almost independently wealthy", having saved and invested wisely in real estate from the times when his fee was $100,000 a film.
 He was interested in returning to politics but not until he had made "at least" four more movies.
 "The ideal situation would be three films every two years."

-In 1966 Ray played "Jake", a deaf mute, in "The Virginian" entitled "Jacob was a plain man".
+In 1967 he starred as a villain in Welcome to Hard Times and starred in Suicide Commando, shot in Rome and Spain in 1968.

 He formed his own company, Crockett Productions, and bought two original scripts for films that were not made: Soldares, by Edwin Gottlieb, about the search for Pancho Villa, and Frogman, South Pacific, by William Zeck.

 His best-known work of the 1960s was his portrayal of Sergeant Muldoon, alongside John Wayne, in The Green Berets (1968).

-Ray starred in Kill a Dragon, shot in Hong Kong in 1966, and Suicide Commando, shot in Rome and Spain in 1968.
-He also made two television pilots in the 1960s; neither was picked up.